Do Catfish Have Fins? (Types & Functions)

 Is fish fin necessary?

 Yes, fins are necessary for fish.
-Fins provide fish with stability, maneuverability, and propulsion in the water.
+Fins provide fish with stability, manoeuvrability, and propulsion in the water.

-Without fins, fish would have difficulty swimming and controlling their movements, making it difficult for them to survive and hunt for food.
+Without fins, fish would have difficulty swimming and controlling their movements, making it difficult to survive and hunt for food.

-Different types of fins serve different functions, such as guiding movement, maintaining balance, and enabling quick starts and stops.
+Different fins serve different functions, such as guiding movement, maintaining balance, and enabling quick starts and stops.

 Do catfish have scales?